ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider-endpoint.md

 You can configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform to communicate with an {{site.data.keyword.cloud_notm}} service by using the Cloud Service Endpoint or Private Service Endpoint.
 {: shortdesc}

-1. Set upthe Terraform engine and an {{site.data.keyword.cloud_notm}} Provider plug-in, in {{site.data.keyword.cloud_notm}} virtual machine by using private VLAN.
+1. Set up the Terraform engine and an {{site.data.keyword.cloud_notm}} Provider plug-in, in {{site.data.keyword.cloud_notm}} virtual machine by using private VLAN.
 And provision the enabled Virtual Routing and Forwarding (VRF) account.
 2. Export the following environment variables on your local machine.
 For more information, about supported private Cloud Service Endpoints for each {{site.data.keyword.cloud_notm}} service to support in production, see [Use service endpoints](/docs/account?topic=account-vrf-service-endpoint).
 3. Initialize the Terraform command line to load the environment variables that you set.